ankitpal1029/Arda-task/README.md

 This involves investigation of how to set the allowances in a non-custodial way.
 Testing on Goerli should also be okay for this.

-## Setting up

-- make a copy of `.env.example` rename it to `.env` and fill the fields.
-- do `yarn`
-- initialize database: `yarn knex migrate:latest`
-- `yarn start`

-Use `index.js` in `client-reference` to make calls to the api.

-## Side note

-I tried populating the transaction on the server side and get it signed on the client but for some reason this didn't work.